thisgirlElan/static-site-generator/README.md

 ```

-When hosting, set the same environment keys and values in the platforms environment variables since variables set in the codebase "cross-references" the keys e.g
+When hosting, set the same environment keys and values in the platform's environment variables since variables set in the codebase "cross-references" the keys e.g

 `const projectId = process.env.GOOGLE_CLOUD_PROJECT_ID;`